shamsvahid2/VRP_task/README.md

 1. **Distance Calculation**: Utilizes the Haversine formula to compute the distance matrix among all nodes, providing a realistic measure of distances on the Earth's surface.
 2. **OR-Tools Solver**: Leverages Google's OR-Tools to model and solve the VRP, incorporating:
-   - A modified `cost_callback` to include both distance and delivery costs.
+   - A modified `cost_callback` to include both distance and delivery costs (based on vehicle type).
    - Capacity constraints for vehicles, ensuring no vehicle exceeds its maximum capacity.
    - Demands for each node, represented as positive (for hub to location missions) and negative (for location to hub missions) values.